tensorflow/tensorflow/tensorflow/lite/g3doc/performance/coreml_delegate.md

   pod 'TensorFlowLiteSwift', '~> 0.0.1-nightly'
 ```

-Note: After updating `Podfile`, you should run `pod update` to reflect changes.
+Note: After updating `Podfile`, you should run `pod cache clean` and `pod
+update` to reflect changes.

 ### Swift